TeamGleason/SpeakFaster/StatementOfWork.md

 ‘Speak Faster Observer’ is a data collection app for the Speak Faster research effort.

-This app will be developed for Windows based AAC devices, with phase 1 constrained to observing and collection the use of Balabolka on a Surface Pro computer with a Tobii PC Eye 5 and Tobii Windows Control.
+This app will be developed for Windows based AAC devices, with phase 1 constrained to observing and collection the use of Balabolka on a Surface Pro computer with a Tobii PC Eye 5 and Tobii Computer Control.

 It will collect computer usage data including intercepting keyboard and mouse events, collecting screen and camera captures.